Officials in Tokyo alarmed as coronavirus cases hit record high

 Japanese officials have expressed concern after Tokyo reported record-breaking coronavirus cases for two days in a row with the Olympics well under way.

-He said the new cases were soaring not only in the Tokyo area but across the country.

-Tokyo reported 3,177 new cases on Wednesday, up from 2,848 on Tuesday, setting an all-time high and exceeding 3,000 for the first time.
+Tokyo reported 3,865 new cases on Thursday, up from 3,177 on Wednesday and double the number a week ago, setting an all-time high since the pandemic began early last year.

 Japan has kept its cases and deaths lower than many other countries, but its seven-day rolling average is growing and now stands at 28 per 100,000 people nationwide and 88 in Tokyo, according to the Health Ministry.